StevenJKY/MedTrack/README.md

 The application combines medication and symptom tracking with external drug information from OpenFDA and AI-assisted features powered by Gemini, including personalised medication tips, potential drug interaction warnings, and clinician-facing insights.

+## Try the Demo

+A signed Android demo APK is available from the [latest release](https://github.com/StevenJKY/MedTrack/releases/latest).

+The demo can be installed directly on an Android device or emulator.

 ## Tech Stack

 - Kotlin